-The online jump simulations show us different situations in which the application of the laws of physics in jumps and falls can be verified.
+The online vertical motion simulations on this page show us different situations in which we can verify the application of the laws of physics in jumps and falls.
+We will discover how is the physics of the high and how are the forces and energy balance in a fall

 When a person performs a jump, a downward force is applied against the ground to generate a reaction and propel him or her upward.
 During the jump, the kinetic energy of the body is converted into gravitational potential energy as it rises into the air.
 At the highest point of the jump, the potential energy is maximum and the kinetic energy is minimum.
 As the body falls downward, the potential energy is converted back to kinetic energy, and the body accelerates toward the ground under the action of gravity.